facebook/react-native-website/docs/native-components-ios.md

 }
 ```

-The above implementation of the exported method use `UIManager` to find a particular view in view tree.
+`callNativeMethod` is defined in `RNCMyNativeViewManager.m` file and contain only one parameter, which is `(nonnull NSNumber*) reactTag`.
 Remember, that first parameter of an exported function must be `(nonnull NSNumber*) reactTag`, because the manager should know, which appropriate view should call method.
+This exported function should find a particular view using `addUIBlock`, which contains viewRegistry parameter. `viewRegistry` returns the correct based on `reactTag`.
+The found view can call the method implementation and we are sure, that an appropriate view is handled correctly.

 ## Styles